wso2/docs-ei/en/micro-integrator/docs/develop/k8s-samples/jms-sender-receiver.md

     protocol = "jms"
     class="org.apache.axis2.transport.jms.JMSSender"
     ```
-    **Note**- Update above **tcp://localhost:61616** URL with the actual/connecting URL which will reachable from the Kubernetes pod.
+    **Note**: Update the **tcp://localhost:61616** URL in the above configuration with the actual/connecting URL that will be reachable from the Kubernetes pod.

-11. Starts the Docker daemon in the host machine.
+11. Start the Docker daemon in the host machine.

 12. Navigate to the Maven multi module project and run the following command to build the project.
 It will create a docker image with provided target repository and tag once it build successfully.
-    ```
+    ```bash
     mvn clean install -Dmave.test.skip=true
     ```

-13. Run the ```docker image ls``` command to verify whether docker image has been built or not.
+13. Run the following command to verify whether or not the docker image has been built.

-14. Navigate to the Kubernetes project inside the MavenParentProject and the following command to the push docker image to the remote docker registry.
+     ```bash
+     docker image ls
      ```

+14. Navigate to the Kubernetes project inside `MavenParentProject` and the following command to the push docker image to the remote docker registry.
+     ```bash
      mvn dockerfile:push -Ddockerfile.username={username} -Ddockerfile.password={password}
      ```

-     Else, you can use Kubernetes [Build and Push Docker Images](https://ei.docs.wso2.com/en/latest/micro-integrator/develop/create-kubernetes-project/#build-and-push-docker-images) section to build and push docker images to the remote registries.
+     Else, you can use Kubernetes [Build and Push Docker Images](../../../develop/create-kubernetes-project/#build-and-push-docker-images) section to build and push docker images to the remote registries.

-15. Open the **kubernetes_cr.yaml** file and update/verify the content is as follows.
+15. Open the **kubernetes_cr.yaml** file and verify that the following content is available.
      ```yaml
      ---
      apiVersion: "integration.wso2.com/v1alpha1"
      kind: "Integration"
      metadata:
        name: "jms"
      spec:
        replicas: 1
        image: "Docker/image/path/to/the/JMSSenderListner"
        port: 8290
        env:
        - name: "jmsconfac"
          value: "TopicConnectionFactory"
        - name: "jmsuname"
          value: "admin"
        - name: "destination"
          value: "queue"
        - name: "jmsurl"
          value: "tcp://localhost:61616"
        - name: "jmspass"
          value: "admin"
        - name: "contenttype"
          value: "application/xml"
      ```
-     **Note**- Update above **tcp://localhost:61616** URL with the actual/connecting URL which will reachable from the Kubernetes pod.
+     **Note**: Update the **tcp://localhost:61616** URL shown in the above configuration with the actual/connecting URL that will be reachable from the Kubernetes pod.

+16. Start ActiveMQ:
+     -  Navigating to the `<ACTIVEMQ_HOME>/bin` directory and execute the following command:
+        ```bash
+        ./activemq console
+        ```
-16. Start ActiveMQ by navigating to the <ACTIVEMQ_HOME>/bin directory and executing `./activemq console` in Kubernetes cluster.
-Else, you can deploy a ActiveMQ pod inside the Kubernetes Cluster.
+     -  Alternative, you can deploy an ActiveMQ pod inside the Kubernetes cluster.

-17. Follow the **[Kubernetes Deployment using k8s-ei-operator](https://ei.docs.wso2.com/en/latest/micro-integrator/develop/kubernetes_deployment/)** documentation to deploy and run the integration solution inside the Kubernetes environment.
+17. Follow the **[Kubernetes Deployment using k8s-ei-operator](../../../setup/deployment/kubernetes_deployment)** documentation to deploy and run the integration solution inside the Kubernetes environment.

-18. It will create a new queue called **firstQueue** in ActiveMQ.
+     This will create a new queue called **firstQueue** in ActiveMQ.

 Send a message to this queue.
-Proxy-service we have added in step 3 will listen to this message and send that message to a new queue called **secondQueue**.
+The proxy service you added in **step 3** above will listen to this message and send that message to a new queue called **secondQueue**.